theupdateframework/taps/tap16.md

 a threshold of timestamp keys in order to recover from fast forward attacks.
 Auditors and clients should not check version information from before a timestamp key replacement when verifying the Merkle tree.

+Thus, fast forward attack recovery with snapshot Merkle trees is the same as in the existing specification, but must be performed by both clients and auditors.

 ## Mix and match attack